JacobKochems/tracelink/README.md

 # tracelink
-Trace symbolic links all the way back to the file and print out all intermediate symlinks.
+Trace symbolic links all the way back to the regular file and print out all intermediate symlinks.

+## Usage
+`Usage: tracelink SYMLINK_1 [SYMLINK_2 ...]`